 Reporting Dates Reporting Format

-November 2014 Provincial Progress Report
+November 2020 Provincial Progress Report

-February 2015 Provincial Report Card
+February 2021 Provincial Report Card

-June 2015 Provincial Report Card
+June 2021 Provincial Report Card

-Individual Education Plan for Chris Cross continued

 The Principal is legally required to ensure that the IEP is properly implemented and monitored.

-The plan has been developed according to the Ministry's standards and appropriately addresses the student's strengths and need the plan has been developed according to the Ministry's achievement evaluated at least once every reporting period.
-Approved: ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,, Principal Brendan Deery - Date
+The plan has been developed according to the Ministry's standards and appropriately addresses the student's strengths and needs.
+The learning expectations will be reviewed and student's achievement evaluated at least once every reporting period.

-Individual Education Plan for Chris Cross continued
+Approved: Principal: Jen Morrow Date